Andre "Dre" Parker

 - Almighty Janitor: A literal janitor played by Jackie Chan, who is also a master in the ancient art of being Jackie Chan.

 - Big Damn Heroes: Before Cheng could finish off a helpless Dre, Mr. Han appears out of nowhere, blocks Cheng's fist, and advises him to go home.

-- Cool Old Guy: It's debatable about how old he is, but Mr. Han is certainly cool.
+- Cool Old Guy: It's debatable about how old he is (he appears to be in his early to mid fifties), but Mr. Han is certainly cool.

 - Curb-Stomp Battle: Effortlessly defeats Cheng and his friends without actually hitting any of them in the first place.

 - Dark and Troubled Past: Accidentally killed his wife and son in a car accident, because he was too busy arguing to focus on the road.
-He feels very, very gulit over it.
+He feels very, very guilty over it.

 - Deadly Dodging: When he defends Dre from bullies he never actually hits any of the kids, probably so the audience doesn't lose sympathy for Han and because it looks really cool.Dre: How'd you do that out there?
 You, like, didn't even punch them.
 They beat each other up.

 - Deadpan Snarker: Describes the pole that Dre supposedly ran into as "interesting".